-Appendix A. Theory of Operation of the InSb Hot Electron Bolometer
+Appendix A1.
+Theory of Operation of the InSb Hot Electron Bolometer

-The detecting element is a QMC Instruments Ltd. hot electron bolometer (HEB) type QFI/X(LF).
+The detecting element is a QMC Instruments Ltd. hot electron bolometer type QFI/XBI.
 The active crystal element is a square of side approximately 5mm.
-Four elements are arranged in a serial array and mounted on a paper substrate.
 The crystal is thermally anchored to the surface of its mount.

-Photo A.1.
+Photo A1.1.
 InSb detector manufactured as a toaster element mounted on a quartz substrate where C is a constant.
 This change in electron mobility is detectable as a change in the impedance of the crystal.
 The low effective mass of the carriers provides for a relatively fast detection mechanism.
 At 4.2K the relaxation timescale is of order 0.3μs, corresponding to a -3dB instantaneous bandwidth of approximately 1MHz.
 Thus this type of detector offers both sensitive and fast detection in the millimeter and sub-millimeter wavelength range.

 Absorption of radiation by free carrier electrons results in a rise in their mean temperature away from and above that of the host InSb crystal lattice.
-The mobility, $\mu$ , of the electrons is a function of temperature and is given by
+The mobility, μ , of the electrons is a function of temperature and is given by